brodieaustin/the-rift/the-rift.markdown

 He leaned forward and asked, "Why are you whispering?"

 She got up anyway, walked to the other side of the diner, passing Charlie as she did.
 They locked eyes, like hunter and prey, as she crossed him.
 She stepped into the lady's room.
 The window was just large enough to slip through.
 She scooted the garbage can over and hoisted herselt up.
 She swung her leg up on to the metal window frame, then rolled to the side and out the window.
-Hanging on the other side of the window, she let herself drop to teh ground.
+Hanging on the other side of the window, she let herself drop to the ground.

 Lisa felt like a sleuthign detective or a spy, creeping close the diner's outer wall.
 She deparately wanted to hear what the chief was saying to Charlie's mom.
 Her gut told her that something was a going on, but she didn't quite enough pieces for her imagination to figure out what.